+Starting with results from the previous step, submit more reliable calculations.

-Copy the unique structures list (uniqueStructures-lb.data) from the QM/pw91-lb directory to the QM/pw91-lb/ultrafine directory and change directory to QM/pw91-lb/ultrafine.
-Run the ultrafine large-basis DFT script with the command ‘run-pw91-lb-ultrafine.csh uniqueStructures-lb.data uf QUEUE 10’ where QUEUE is the preferred queue on the computing cluster.
+Copy the unique structures list (uniqueStructures-lb.data) from the QM/pw91-lb directory to the QM/pw91-lb/ultrafine directory and change to that directory.

+Submit the ultrafine large-basis DFT script with the command: run-pw91-lb-ultrafine.csh uniqueStructures-lb.data uf QUEUE 10 where QUEUE is the preferred queue on the computing cluster.
 This script will automatically generate the inputs for Gaussian 09 and submit all the calculations.
 Enter ‘test’ for the ‘QUEUE’ to do a dry run testing.

-Once the submitted calculations are complete, compute the rotational constants of the large-basis-optimized clusters with the command ‘getRotConsts-dft-lb-ultrafine.csh pw91 N’ where N is the number of atoms in the cluster.
+Once the submitted calculations are complete, extract and analyze the data

+Extract the energies and compute the rotational constants of the large-basis-optimized clusters with the command: getRotConsts-dft-lb-ultrafine.csh pw91 N where N is the number of atoms in the cluster.

-Now identify the unique structures with the command ‘similarityAnalysis.py uf rotConstsData_C’.
-We now have a list of unique configurations optimized at the PW91/6-311++G** level of theory saved in the file uniqueStructures-uf.data.
+Now identify the unique structures with the command: similarityAnalysis.py uf rotConstsData_C You now have a list of unique configurations optimized at the PW91/6-311++G** level of theory saved in the file uniqueStructures-uf.data.

-Compute the thermodynamic corrections with the command ‘run-thermo-pw91.csh uniqueStructures-uf.data’ and copy/paste the command-line output to a spreadsheet with a name like gly-h2o-n.xls.
+Perform a final extraction of information needed to calculate thermodynamic corrections.
+Use that information to compute the thermodynamic corrections.

+Extract the final electronic energies, rotational constants and vibrational frequencies, and use them to calculate thermodynamic corrections using the command: run-thermo-pw91.csh uniqueStructures-uf.data

+Copy/paste the command-line output to the ‘Raw_Energies’ sheet of the Excel spreadsheet named ‘gly-h2o-n.xlsx’.
+You would need to do this for the monomers (glycine and water) as well as the lowest energy member of each hydrate (gly-h2o-n, where n=1,2, …).

+As the raw energies are added to the first sheet of the ‘gly-h2o-n.xlsx’ spreadsheet, the subsequent ‘Binding_Energies’ and ‘Hydrate_Distribution’ sheets are automatically updated.
+In particular, the ‘Hydrate_Distribution’ sheet yields the equilibrium concentration of hydrates at different temperatures (Eg. 298.15K), relative humidity (20%, 50%, 100%) and initial concentrations of water ([H2O]) and glycine ([Glycine]).
+The theory behind these calculations is described in the next step.

-Computing atmospheric concentrations of Gly(H2O)n=0-5 clusters at room temperature at sea-level
+Computing atmospheric concentrations of Gly(H2O)n=0-5 clusters at room temperature at sea-level.

+NOTE: This is accomplished by first copying the thermodynamic data generated in the previous step into a spreadsheet and calculating the Gibbs free energies of sequential hydration.
+Then, the Gibbs free energies are used to calculate equilibrium constants for each sequential hydration.
+Finally, a set of linear equations are solved to get the equilibrium concentration of the hydrates for a given concentration of monomers, temperature and pressure.

-NOTE: This is accomplished by setting up a system of chemical equilibria for the sequential hydration of glycine as shown below.
+Start by setting up a system of chemical equilibria for the sequential hydration of glycine as shown below:

 Gly +H2O ↔ Gly∙H2O Gly∙H2O+H2O↔Gly∙H2O2 Gly∙H2O2+H2O↔Gly∙H2O3 Gly∙H2O3+H2O↔Gly∙H2O4 Gly∙H2O4+H2O↔Gly∙H2O5